 . . .

-This is a brief excerpt from Chapter 12 of the book SHIFT: Stories and Strategies for a New Paradigm, © 2018, Mary Corbin.
+This is a brief excerpt from Chapter 12 of the book SHIFT: A New Paradigm for Women in the Workplace – Stories and Strategies © 2022, Mary Corbin / Olive George Press.
 No reprints without permission.